Don't Let the Riverbeast Get You!: Plot

 Neil enters the woods with Teddy and Milly, and the trio rescue Allie, whom the riverbeast has been hunting after the killing of Ito and Troy.
 While Neil observes that the riverbeast needs to consistently hydrate itself in order to survive, Allie flees and alerts Frank to the riverbeast’s presence, prompting him to join the others in confronting it.
-During the ensuing battle, the riverbeast knocks Teddy and Milly unconscious before killing Frank, then sets its sights on Neil.
+During the ensuing battle, the riverbeast knocks Teddy and Milly unconscious and kills Frank before setting its sights on Neil.
 Neil, using some of Pamela’s kitty litter given to him earlier by Teddy, manages to dehydrate and ultimately kill the riverbeast.

 One year later, Neil has restored his reputation and resumed his relationship with Emmaline, with whom he plans to raise Bradley, while Allie has become an investigative journalist and written articles about the group’s encounter with the riverbeast.
 Rivertown holds a ceremony commemorating those involved in the incident and unveils a silver statue of Frank in honor of his memory.
 Pamela arrives during the ceremony and explains to Teddy that she had left town to continue her freewheeling lifestyle, only to realize she wants to live a life with Teddy, and the two reconcile.
 Allie asks Hanson for a final word regarding the incident, to which he reveals that the President of the United States has acknowledged the bravery of the town’s citizens before Hanson himself proclaims “we didn’t let the riverbeast get us.”